 - Habitat: Wrens are often loyal to very specific habitats.
 Noting the general habitat where a bird is seen regularly can be a vital clue when wren ranges overlap.
 The house wren and marsh wren share a range, for example, but house wrens prefer wooded areas while marsh wrens are found in reedy swamps.

 - Nests: Where a wren builds its nest and how that nest is constructed can help with proper identification.
-Note the materials used in the nest as well as its shape, and if possible, the color and markings on any eggs – without disturbing the nesting birds, of course.
+Note the materials used in the nest as well as its shape, and if possible, the color and markings on any eggs, but without disturbing the nesting birds, of course.

 - Song: A bird's song is just as distinct as a human's voice, and listening carefully to a wren's song can be insightful with respect to identification.
 Practice how to listen to birds and note the specific qualities of every wren's song you hear, and you'll be better prepared to identify these birds by voice alone.

 Even confusing birds like wrens offer clues to their identity when birders know what field marks and other characteristics to observe.
 Curious and active, these birds are always a pleasure to add to a life list or trip report, and if you feel more confident about which bird it is, you'll be even happier to see them every time you go birding.